ForJournalism/fj-javascript/README.md

 Does our application function like we expect?
 How can we prevent future work from accidentally breaking previous work?
 We'll touch on functional and unit tests.

-## Deployment

-Now we need to showoff our work!
-Let's deploy our application and discuss considerations for your software development life cycle (SDLC).